deucemckenzie/site/docs/_sources/music/music_project.rst.txt

 added some additional footnote context to help this site read a bit better.
 I did a word count and I have written just about 100k words so far!
 That is about the size of a 400 page book.
-This has turned into an extensive and immensely rewarding project, and I'm not even quite half done yet.
+This has turned into an extensive and immensely rewarding project, and I'm only just a little over the halfway point.
 I'm really enjoying the process of writing all this down, and I look forward to reading it again someday when this all feels more nostalgic than some of it already has become.

 **UPDATE 24 Jan 2025**